They cannot be constructed, they serve no practical purpose, they are mysterious and baffling; welcome to the strange world of Impossible Objects.

 Once we got in, we moved together through the rooms, looking at these curious puzzle pictures with rapt wonder.

 A woman standing next to me, looking at ‘Relativity’, said, ‘Isn’t it wonderful?
 I just… love it, so much.’

-Escher’s works have also inspired other artists, in other mediums; The Goblin King’s Palace, in the movie ‘Labyrinth’, and the dream staircase, in Christopher Nolan’s ‘Inception’, are just two examples of how Escher has inspired other creative visions.
+Escher’s works have inspired many other artists.
+The Goblin King’s Palace, in the movie ‘Labyrinth’, and the dream staircase, in Christopher Nolan’s ‘Inception’, are two well known examples.